canweriotnow/exercism-emacs/README.md

 An Emacs package for [exercism.io](http://exercism.io).

+To jump to your exercism directory in dired mode, simply type

+`M-x exercism`

-Currently provides two commands, which sort of work some of the time:
+Currently provides two commands via the exercism binary, which sort of work some of the time:

 From an exercism exercise buffer,